-- Explain what human resource management (HRM) is and how it relates to the management process.
+- Explain what human resource management (HRM) is and how it relates to an organization’s overall management process.

-- Give at least eight examples of how managers can use human resources (HR) concepts and techniques.
+- Give examples of how managers can use human resources (HR) concepts and techniques.

 - Discuss the HR management responsibilities of line and staff managers.